DataAstrologer/DataScience/Statistical Case Studies/README.md

 4. **City Center Hospital** - This case is from the University of Western Ontario.
 The City Center Hospital installed a new IT system for the nurses.
 The analysis determines if the new system significantly helps the nurses improve thier productivity or not. **Concepts Covered: Hypothesis Testing(Two-Population) & t-Distribution.**

 5. **Wachovia Bank** - A. Mebane Davis, the new manager of the Piedmont Operations Center of Wachovia Bank and Trust of North Carolina, was reviewing the staffing needs for the Proof Department of the bank.
-In order to ensure continued cost effective employee performance, Mr. Davis had to forecast the demand for the 67th week and shedule workers accordingly. **Concepts Covered: Time Series Forecasting.**
+In order to ensure continued cost effective employee performance, Mr. Davis had to forecast the demand for the 67th week and shedule workers accordingly. **Concepts Covered: Time Series Forecasting (Exponential Smoothing).**

 6. **Hightower Department Stores** - Julia Brown, the toy buyer for the chain of Hightower Department stores, was responsible for buying toys from all around the world and selling them at a profit for the company.
 She had to decide which toy to import based on her test data and predicted the sales of the imported toy. **Concepts Covered: Regression Analysis.**